ufs-community/uwtools/docs/Contributors_Guide/directory_tree.rst

 * New tools should be added as subpkgs of uwtools.

-* New helpers should be added as modules of helpers(?)
+* New helpers should be added as modules of helpers

 Sample Structure::